 History

-“Our greatest reward has been knowing the great people we have met through the years.”
+great people we have met through the years.”

-Jack Cooper purchased his first foundation stock – 15 Line 1 females – from the U.S. Range Livestock Experiment Station in 1947.
+In 1946, Frank’s son Jack bought the land and continued to run a general farming operation for several years before laying the groundwork for Cooper Hereford Ranch with an investment in 15 Line 1 Hereford females from the U.S Range Livestock Experiment Station in 1947.
 At that time, Jack’s brother-in-law, Dr. Ray Woodward, was a Line 1 Project Leader at the Experiment Station in Miles City, MT.
 He ultimately convinced Jack and his half-brother Leslie Holden to become involved in this closed line of breeding.

 In 1977, after studying Ag-Production at Montana State University, Jack’s son Mark returned to Willow Creek permanently to assist with the ranching and farming operations.
 Together for over 40 years, father and son worked hand in hand to improve their cattle and grow their farming operation.
 Through their tireless work, good management and forward thinking, and with unyielding support from their wives Phyllis and Cristy (who served and continue to serve as the operation’s bookkeepers), the original 480 acre homestead was transformed into a fertile 4,000 acre ranch.